 - a.
 Maintain Clean Personal and Shared Living Spaces: Residents must maintain a reasonably clean-living space, free of offensive odors.
-Residents must keep floors reasonably clear of items, including, but not limited to, personal items and trash. - b.
-Maintain Clean Common Areas: Residents must collectively maintain clean common areas in community spaces.
-Residents must not leave or store personal belongings in common areas, including, but not limited to, hallways, stairwells, elevators, lounges, and lobbies. - c.
-Recycling and Disposal: Residents must properly dispose of trash and unwanted personal items, and recycle (where appropriate), in the designated trash or recycling locations within the residence building.
-Residents must not dispose of large amounts of recycling in any common areas, including, but not limited to, bathrooms, laundry areas, hallways, elevators, stairwells, or lobby trash cans and should be taken to the nearest dumpster. - 4.
-Responsible Computer & Technology Use standards include the following: - a.
-Installation of Approved Electronic Equipment: Residents may install only additional electronic equipment that is not explicitly prohibited by University policy in assigned living quarters or common areas.
-Prohibited electronic equipment includes, but not limited to, hubs, switches, routers, and wireless access points. - b.
-Authorized Access: Residents must not access another individual's computer or programs without the owner's prior explicit permission.
+Residents must keep floors reasonably clear of items, including, but not limited to, personal items, clothes, and trash. - b.
+Maintain Clean Common Areas: Residents must individually and collectively maintain clean common areas in residential communities.
+Residents must not leave or store personal belongings in any common areas, including, but not limited to, hallways, stairwells, elevators, lounges, and lobbies. - c.
+Recycling and Disposal: Residents must properly recycle or dispose of trash and unwanted personal items in the designated trash or recycling locations within the residential communities.
+Residents must not dispose of large amounts of recycling in any common areas not explicitly designated as recycling or trash disposal, including, but not limited to, bathrooms, laundry areas, hallways, elevators, stairwells, or lobby trash cans and should be taken to the nearest dumpster. - 4.
+Shared Spaces, Technology, and Facilities Use standards include the following: - a.
+Approved Animals: Residents may have service animals, approved emotional support animals (ESAs), and freshwater fish in aquariums or tanks of 10 gallons or fewer.
+All other animals, including pets, even just visiting, are prohibited from University owned or operated housing. - b.
+Approved Electronic Equipment: Residents must not be in possession of or use any prohibited items in University owned or operated housing.
+Residents may only install additional electronic equipment that is not explicitly prohibited by University policy in their assigned living quarters or common areas.
+Prohibited electronic equipment includes, but is not limited to, hubs, switches, routers, and wireless access points. - c.
+Approved Items: Residents must not be in the possession of or use

-- 5. Facilities Use standards include the following: - a.
-Approved Animals: Residents may have service animals, approved emotional support animals (ESAs), and freshwater fish in aquariums or tanks of 10 gallons or smaller.
-All other animals, permanent or visiting, are prohibited from University owned or operated housing. - b.
+- any items that are prohibited in University owned or operated housing, this includes but is not limited to candles and lighters. - d.
 Appropriate Use of Furniture: Residents must use furniture consistent with its designed purpose.
-Residents must not: - 1) sleep on common area furniture in community spaces; - use or allow their guests to use beds assigned to another resident without prior explicit permission; - remove furniture from its original location within the residence hall or apartment building, including, but not limited to, remove furniture from an assigned space or possess common area furniture in an assigned space; and - construct or configure furniture outside of its original construction or configuration including, but not limited to, lofts, stacking of furniture, bed lifts, and stacking beds on concrete blocks. - c.
-Markings and Painting: Residents must not paint or make any intentional markings on walls, ceilings, or furniture in assigned living quarters or common areas - d.
-Approved Signage and Posting: Residents must comply with Signs, flyers, and other materials posted in common areas or around the residential community and must follow the HRE Sign Posting Policy. - e.
+Residents must not: - 1) sleep on common area furniture or in community spaces; - 2) use or allow their Guests to use beds assigned to another resident without explicit prior permission; - 3) remove furniture from its original location within the residential communities, including, but not limited to, removing furniture from an assigned space or possessing common area furniture in an assigned space; and - 4) alter, construct, possess, or modify any infrastructure or furniture outside of its original construction or configuration including, but not limited to, lofts, stacking of furniture, bed lifts, and stacking beds on concrete blocks. - e.
+Authorized Use: Residents may not use another individual's belongings without the owner's explicit permission.
+This includes, but is not limited to computers, gaming systems, software, clothes, cookware, and other personal items. - f.
+Markings and Painting: Residents must not paint or make any intentional markings on walls, ceilings, or furniture in assigned living quarters or common areas within residential communities. - g.
+Approved Signage and Posting: Residents must comply with signs, flyers, and other materials posted within the residential communities and follow the Housing & Residential Education Sign Posting Policy. - h.
 Safe Use of Windows, Balconies, and Terraces: Residents must use windows, balconies, and terraces consistent with their designed purpose.
-Residents must not: - 1) throw, hang, or drop any items, liquid or solid, from any window, balcony, or terrace; - 2) enter or exit a space through any window or terrace;

-- 3) sit in or on window sills;
+Residents must not: - 1) throw, hang, or drop any items, liquid or solid, from any window, balcony, or terrace; - 2) enter or exit a space through any window or terrace; - 3) sit in or on window sills;

 - 4) remove screens from windows;

 - 5) modify or make additions to window units; and

 - 6) unlock or access balconies or terraces.

-6. Fire Safety standards include the following:
+5. Fire Safety standards include the following: